The Great Benefits Of Your Company's Employee Stock Purchase Plan

-As for taxes, although the money deducted from your paycheck will be taxed like the rest of your salary (i.e., post-tax), you have potential tax benefits under Section 423 ESPPs if you are willing to hold the shares for at least one year from the purchase date and two years from the beginning of the purchase period: any tax liability is deferred until the stock is sold, and only the purchase price discount (or your actual gain on sale, if lower) will be taxed at ordinary income rates, with the rest of your gain as long-term capital gain.
+As for taxes, although the money deducted from your paycheck will be taxed like the rest of your salary (i.e., post-tax), you have potential tax benefits under Section 423 ESPPs if you are willing to hold the shares for at least one year from the purchase date and two years from the beginning of the purchase period, when the offering started: any tax liability is deferred until the stock is sold, and only the purchase price discount (or your actual gain on sale, if lower) will be taxed at ordinary income rates, with the rest of your gain as long-term capital gain.
 For plans with a lookback feature, the discount that is subject to ordinary income tax is computed as of the first day of the purchase period (see ESPPs: Taxes Advanced for details and examples).

 You Can Opt Out And Get Your Money Back!

 At any time up to the purchase date, ESPPs typically allow you to withdraw all of your money from accumulated payroll deductions instead of purchasing the shares (see ESPPs: Advanced).
 Check your company's procedures for doing this during an ongoing offering and for re-enrolling later in the ESPP.
 In short, you have absolutely nothing to lose and much to gain by participating in an ESPP!